pCYSl5EDgo/Csc-Manager/README.md

 [Csc-Manager](https://github.com/pCYSl5EDgo/Csc-Manager) is distributed as [dotnet global tool](https://www.nuget.org/packages/Csc-Manager/).

-On your terminal, you can install the `csc-manager` by below command.
+On your terminal, you can install the `csc-manager` by following command.

 ```
 dotnet tool install -g Csc-Manager